-In this section I analyze the effect of state disclosure laws on stock returns of breached firms.
+In this section, I analyze the effect of state disclosure laws on stock returns of breached firms.
 I found in Table 5 that news coverage is affected by the different type of disclosures.
 Previous results suggest that firms find it harder to control the negative effect of a privacy breach using a more favorable environment.
 I want to measure whether states with disclosure laws can effectively incentivize firms to improve their data security and limit the effect of a privacy breach on the misuse of consumers' sensitive information.
 In those states, firms have to report the existence of a breach and its full impact to customers and the state attorney general in a timely manner.
 The goal of this practice is to prevent a misuse of the personal customer data.

-Simply put, data breach disclosure laws require firms to notify breach-affected individuals within a reasonable timeframe, no later than 45 calendar days after discovery of the breach.
+Simply put, data breach disclosure laws require firms to notify breach-affected individuals within a reasonable timeframe, no later than 45 calendar days35 after discovery of the breach.
+The breach is considered "discovered" on the first day it is known (or reasonably should have been known) by a breached firm.